nuwani-palihawadana/smimodel/README.md

 <!-- badges: end -->

-The R package *smimodel* provides functions to estimate Sparse Multiple Index (SMI) Models for nonparametric forecasting.
-The SMI Modelling algorithm simultaneously performs optimal predictor selection (hence “sparse”) and predictor grouping, enabling parsimonious forecasting models in a high-dimensional context.
+The R package *smimodel* provides functions to estimate Sparse Multiple Index (SMI) Models for nonparametric forecasting/prediction.
+The SMI Modelling algorithm simultaneously performs optimal predictor selection (hence “sparse”) and predictor grouping, enabling parsimonious forecasting/prediction models in a high-dimensional context.

 The package also includes functions to fit some benchmark comparison methods namely nonparametric additive model with backward elimination,